dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

-From a time-series perspective, when more birds are hit with the same stone, the probability of a coincidence of low probability events becomes much less and factors in a polynomial expansion of combinatorial products of probability.
+From a time-series perspective, when more birds are hit with the same stone, the probability of a coincidence of low probability events becomes much less, when factored into a polynomial expansion of combinatorial products of probability.
 This expansion of products and sums can almost be expected to behave paradoxically because of the nature of interdependency.
 No, really, it's statistics: there's